Urology of Greater Atlanta

 • Use condoms.
 Safe sex practices can help guard against bacterial infections caused by sexual contact.

 • Treating prostate problems.
-Getting treatment for BHP can help with urine flow and reduce the risk of UTI.
+Getting treatment for BHP can help with urine flow and prevent infections.

-The team of doctors at Urology of Greater Atlanta is here to help answer all of your UTI and bladder infection questions and offer tips to prevent reoccurrence.
-Call or make an appointment online today for help.
-We have many offices throughout Greater Atlanta, including Blue Ridge.
+Our team of board-certified doctors at Urology of Greater Atlanta is available to answer all of your UTI and bladder infection questions, as well as provide practical tips to prevent reoccurrence.

 Medically reviewed by